sushil2601/javaScript_practise/REACT.md

             .Two or more components need to read or update the same state .One child needs to send data to another sibling

+Q. <React.StrictMode>
+Ans :-
+        .React provides a special wrapper that helps you find bugs early.
+        .warn about unsafe code.
+        .works only in development not in production

+Q. Different way to pass data from Child to Parent.
+Ans :-
+        .using callback function
+        .Lifting up state
+        .Context Api
+        .Using useRef and forwardRef()
+        .Using Redux and Zustand

 <!-- Routing -->